mlox/mlox/mlox/mlox_readme.txt

 good to you, press the "Update Load Order" button.

-Here is the full command-line usage for mlox from "mlox -h" (You can ignore this if you only want to run mlox in GUI mode):
+Here is the full command-line usage for mlox from "mlox -h" (You can ignore this if you only want to run mlox in GUI mode) (Note that the .exe version does not support command line mode):

 Usage: mlox [OPTIONS]